An Act to amend various Acts with respect to courts, crimes and other matters.

 [1] Section 46 Interpretation

-Omit the definition of authorised officer from section 46 (1).
+Omit the definition offrom section 46 (1).

 [2] Section 47 Power to apply for search warrants

-Omit “who proposes to enter and search premises covertly may apply to an eligible issuing officer for the issue of a covert search warrant” from section 47 (3).
+Omit “who proposes to enter and search premises covertly may apply to an eligible issuing officer for the issue of a covert search warrant” from section 47 (3).Insert instead “may apply to an eligible issuing officer for a covert search warrant to authorise the covert entry and search of premises”.

 Schedule 9 Savings, transitional and other provisions

-(2) The reference to an appeal in subclause (1) extends to an appeal made to the Supreme Court under section 208L (Appeal against decision of costs assessor as to matter of law) of the Legal Profession Act 1987.
+Insert at the end of clause 34:(2) The reference to an appeal in subclause (1) extends to an appeal made to the Supreme Court under section 208L (Appeal against decision of costs assessor as to matter of law) of the Legal Profession Act 1987.

 [1] Section 25 Local Court Rule Committee